About the scheme

 - Attend a campus-based or Skype training session

-- Take part in at least one campus-based mentoring event per term – this aspect is paid.
+- Take part in at least two campus-based community engagement events per term.
 (Indicate in your application if you could not participate in this element of the role)

-- Answer students’ questions based on your own experience, but also research information properly and signpost to other sources, primarily university services.
+- Answer students’ questions based on your own experience, making sure you provide accurate information and signpost to other sources, primarily university services

-- Be a positive role-model and support to mentees - contributing to students’ self-esteem, confidence and aspirations through appropriate communications using the online platform.
+- Be a positive role-model and support to Warwick postgraduates, contributing to students’ self-esteem, confidence and aspirations through appropriate communications –ensuring you are welcoming, inclusive and encouraging of participation at events

-- Time permitting, engage with the wider PG conversations via the online platform – maintaining an environment that is friendly, courteous and professional.
+- Engage in the wider PG conversations via the online platform – maintaining an environment that is friendly, inclusive and professional

-- Adhere to all guidelines and regulations for good conduct and practice set out in training and at any subsequent time.
+- Adhere to guidelines and regulations for good conduct and practice set out in training and at any subsequent time.
+Adhere to all University-wide policies regulating student life at Warwick, including Dignity at Warwick

 - You will meet other students with similar interests and take part in various team-building and social activities